 Another National Trust gem, the triple-treat of Osterley Park, House, and Gardens is a great day out for the whole family.

-This impressive mansion was originally a red brick Tudor house built in 1576 by Sir Thomas Gresham.
-Attached you can see the magnificent gardens and larger park A peaceful retreat in London, you can enjoy hundreds of acres of parkland at Osterley.
-Open all year, bring a picnic and admire the view of the impressive House, enjoy a long walk round the estate.
+This impressive mansion was originally a red-brick Tudor house built in 1576 by Sir Thomas Gresham.
+Attached you can see the magnificent gardens and larger park.
+A peaceful retreat in London, you can enjoy hundreds of acres of parkland at Osterley.
+Open all year, you can bring a picnic and admire the view of the impressive house and enjoy a long walk around the estate.

 If you’d rather eat somewhere warm and cosy, there’s plenty on offer at the Stables Cafe, as well as a book and gift shop.